 - Limited Examinations - data requests and questionnaires are sent to selected companies requesting information pertinent to their insurance activities in Michigan.

-The Market Conduct Section utilizes and shares information with the National Association of Insurance Commissioners' databases.
-Market Conduct also participates with other states in NAIC collaborative efforts and multi-state cooperative examinations.
+The Company Market Regulation Section utilizes and shares information with the National Association of Insurance Commissioners’ databases.
+Market Regulation also participates with other states in NAIC collaborative efforts and multi-state cooperative examinations.

-The Agency Audit Unit monitors the business practices of insurance agencies and licensed producers (agents).
-Our goal is to ensure sound business practices, offer guidance, and protect Michigan consumers.
-We are also responsible for collecting and reviewing surplus lines tax filings and payments submitted by surplus lines producers, risk retention groups, purchasing groups, and policyholders.
+The Agency Audit Section monitors the business practices of insurance agencies, licensed producers (agents), and premium finance companies.
+The goal of the section is to ensure sound business practices, offer guidance, and protect Michigan consumers.
+The section is also responsible for collecting and reviewing surplus lines tax filings and payments submitted by surplus lines producers, risk retention groups, purchasing groups, and policyholders.